-This is important.
+BNY: This is important.
 Let's keep talking here.
-Let them BNY: start without us.
+Let them start without us.

-Agreed.
+WJC: Agreed.
 I was explaining what will happen in '96.
-WJC: will have questions of your own, along with those submitted by the other PFP members.
+You will have questions of your own, along with those submitted by the other PFP members.
 That will take a few more months.

-So we're talking about half a year in '96?
-BNY:
+BNY: So we're talking about half a year in '96?

-At least half a year.
-When are your parliamentary WJC: elections?
+WJC: At least half a year.
+When are your parliamentary elections?

-Oh, they're this year, but that's no big deal.
-BNY:
+BNY: Oh, they're this year, but that's no big deal.

 WJC: I'll work hard on this and take some heat.
 I don't want to see you get hurt.
 But, Boris, understand: I can't back off.
 You should sign the PFP and begin the Russia-NATO dialogue.
 I won't support any change that undermines Russia's security or redivides Europe.
-A transfer of the built of the field the particular steel a grater in the fi

-[After a 15-minute break, Yeltsin presents POTUS with a sword and silver medal in recognition of U.S.-Russian_cooperation during World War II.
-Yeltsin then invites Gen. Volkoganov to- war at a make a presentation on the work of the MIA/POW joint commission.]
+[After a 15-minute break, Yeltsin presents POTUS with a sword and silver medal in recognition of U.S.-Russian cooperation during World War II.
+Yeltsin then invites Gen. Volkoganov to make a presentation on the work of the MIA/POW joint commission.]